 Find the exact seeds you need for your project using the advanced search and filtering options of our Seed Finder Tool:

 Browse all seed mixes and find the one you need using the advanced search and filtering options of our Seed Finder Tool:

 Yet, pollinators are at a critical point in species survival.
 There are many reasons for this steep decline, but experts agree that planting more native nectar and pollen sources will positively impact their health and survival rate.

-There are many ways landowners can make an impact on the alarming declines of pollinators.
+There are many ways landowners can make an impact on the alarming decline of pollinators.
 They can provide pollinator habitat while cost-effectively maintaining their land.
-Homeowners, corporations, public and private institutions and agencies are installing pollinator meadows, strips and gardens into their properties and finding that maintenance costs are lower than turf.
+Homeowners, corporations, public and private institutions, and agencies are installing pollinator meadows, strips, and gardens on their properties and finding that maintenance costs are lower than turf.
 The cumulative effect of the culture change has the potential to stem the decline of pollinators and restore them to healthy numbers.

 The 2018 Farm Bill made pollinators and pollinator habitats a priority for the U.S. Department of Agriculture (USDA).
 This Bill also authorizes the Secretary of Agriculture to encourage the development of habitat for pollinators and support conservation agriculture programs and initiatives.
 Learn more about available programs and initiatives for farmers.

 Many fruit and vegetable growers are now planting pollinator meadows adjacent to their row crops and orchards, commonly referred to as buffer strips.
 These pollinator meadows help increase both honeybee and native bee populations by providing food and nectar when the cash crop is not in bloom.

 Create different project boards, save selected seed mixes and more.
 Whether you’re a landscape architect trying to keep track of different clients, or a homeowner looking to create unique lists for different land plots, keeping record of your ideas is key to success.